CS180-spring/cs180-21-l/README.md

 ## Objectives

 - Create a database from scratch that is able to do basic CRUD Operations.
-- Create a frontend application where users can interact with the IMDB movie data.
+- Create a frontend GUI where developers can manage database.
+- Create a CLI where developers can manage database.
-- Create REST API's to allow the backend and frontend to interact with eachother
+- Create REST API's to allow the backend and frontend to interact with eachother.

 ## Technologies Used